VascoBranco/recode/README.md

 # recode

 RECODE is a manually annotated corpus of ecological and taxonomic literature, aimed at training and fine-tuning models for automated extraction of occurrence and trait data from unstructured text.
-Documents present have been annotated and validated by experts familiar with the traits of the included taxa (currently spiders and insects).
-Furthermore, this dataset is goal-oriented and published simultaneously with a complementary R package (arete) and a practical case of its usage for both finetuning and validation.
+This repository is a reference point for the many volunteers both students and experts that have provided us with annotated data.

+## Special thanks to
+### Araneae
+Lenka Baranovičová, Iiris Lahin
+### Insecta
+Francisco Dias,  David Filipe